msandonini/uni/Machine Learning and Deep Learning/16 Reinforcement Learning/Reinforcement Learning.md

 q_{\pi}(s, a) = \mathbb{E}_{\pi} [ R_{t+1} + \gamma q_{\pi}(S_{t+1}, A_{t+1}) | S_{t} = s, A_{t} = a]
 $$

-%% Prof. Calderara will not ask the model slides (slide 19) %%
+%% Slide 19 (model) gets skipped since Prof. Calderara will not ask it in exam %%

 ## Model-free prediction